Django Reinhardt: Early life

-Reinhardt was born on 23 January 1910 in Liberchies, Pont-à-Celles, Belgium, into a Belgian family of Manouche Romani descent.
-His father, Jean Eugene Weiss, domiciled in Paris with his wife, went by Jean-Baptiste Reinhardt, his wife's surname, to avoid French military conscription.
+Reinhardt was born on 23 January 1910 in Liberchies, Pont-à-Celles, Belgium, into a French family of Manouche Romani descent.
+His French, Alsatian father, Jean Eugene Weiss, domiciled in Paris with his wife, went by Jean-Baptiste Reinhardt, his wife's surname, to avoid French military conscription.
 His mother, Laurence Reinhardt, was a dancer.
 The birth certificate refers to "Jean Reinhart, son of Jean Baptiste Reinhart, artist, and Laurence Reinhart, housewife, domiciled in Paris".

-A number of authors have repeated the claim that Reinhardt's nickname, Django, is Romani for "I awake"; however, it may also simply have been a diminutive, or local Walloon version, of "Jean".
+A number of authors have repeated the suggestion that Reinhardt's nickname, Django, is Romani for "I awake"; it may also simply have been a diminutive, or local Walloon version, of "Jean".
 Reinhardt spent most of his youth in Romani encampments close to Paris, where he started playing the violin, banjo and guitar.
 He became adept at stealing chickens.
 His father reportedly played music in a family band comprising himself and seven brothers; a surviving photograph shows this band including his father on piano.

 Reinhardt was attracted to music at an early age, first playing the violin.
-At the age of 12 he received a banjo-guitar as a gift.
-He quickly learned to play, mimicking the fingerings of musicians he watched, who would have included local virtuoso players of the day such as Jean "Poulette" Castro and Auguste "Gusti" Malha, as well as from his uncle Guiligou, who played violin, banjo and guitar.
+At the age of 12, he received a banjo-guitar as a gift.
+He quickly taught himself to play, mimicking the fingerings of musicians he watched, who would have included local virtuoso players of the day such as Jean "Poulette" Castro and Auguste "Gusti" Malha, as well as from his uncle Guiligou, who played violin, banjo and guitar.
 Reinhardt was able to make a living playing music by the time he was 15, busking in cafés, often with his brother Joseph.
 At this time, he had not started playing jazz, although he had probably heard and had been intrigued by the version of jazz played by American expatriate bands like Billy Arnold's.

-He received little formal education and acquired the rudiments of literacy only in adult life.
+Reinhardt received little formal education and acquired the rudiments of literacy only in adult life.